GoodarzMehr/SimBEV/README.md

 SimBEV randomizes a variety of simulation parameters to create a diverse set of scenarios.
 To create a new dataset, SimBEV generates and collects data from consecutive episodes, or scenes.
 The user configures the desired number of scenes for each map (can be an existing CARLA map or a custom one) for the training, validation, and test sets, a variety of simulation parameters, and the sensors that should be used.
 The user can add more scenes to an existing SimBEV dataset, replace individual scenes, or replay individual scenes to collect additional data.
 SimBEV works with any CARLA map, even custom maps created by the user.

-SimBEV currently supports five camera types (RGB, semantic segmentation, instance segmentation, depth, and optical flow), lidar, semantic lidar, radar, GNSS, and IMU.
+SimBEV currently supports five camera types (RGB, semantic segmentation, instance segmentation, depth, and optical flow), lidar, semantic lidar, radar, GNSS, IMU, and a custom voxel detection sensor inspired by [Co3SOP](https://github.com/tlab-wide/Co3SOP).
 The user has full control over each sensor's characteristics (e.g. camera resolution or number of lidar channels), but the placement of the sensors is fixed for now.
 In addition to sensor data that can be used as ground truth (e.g. semantic segmentation and depth images, semantic lidar point cloud, etc.), SimBEV currently offers three annotation types: 3D object bounding boxes, BEV ground truth, and HD map information.

 SimBEV currently produces 3D object bounding boxes for the following 10 classes: _car_, _truck_, _bus_, _motorcycle_, _bicycle_, _pedestrian_, _traffic light_, _traffic sign_, _traffic cone_, and _barrier_.
 For each class, the bounding boxes are categorized as _easy_, _medium_, or _hard_ based on detection difficulty.
 Moreover, SimBEV currently supports the following 14 BEV ground truth classes: _road_, _hazard area_, _road line_, _sidewalk_, _crosswalk_, _traffic cone_, _barrier_, _car_, _truck_, _bus_, _motorcycle_, _bicycle_, _rider_, _pedestrian_.